 Captain James A Lovell Fhcc is an addiction treatment center located at 3001 Green Bay Road, Building 11 in the 60064 zip code in North Chicago, IL.

 It is operated by the U. S. Department of Veterans Affairs.
-Captain James A Lovell Fhcc provides naltrexone administration, buprenorphine for pain management and relapse prevention from naltrexone.
-Some of the treatment approaches used by Captain James A Lovell Fhcc include dialectical behavior therapy, 12-step rehab and motivational incentives.
-Captain James A Lovell Fhcc also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detox and cocaine detox.
-Captain James A Lovell Fhcc provides intensive outpatient heroin treatment, regular outpatient heroin treatment and 60 and 90 day inpatient heroin rehab.
-It also provides residential treatment for dual diagnosis, residential treatment for heroin abuse and halfway house.
-Other addiction treatment offered includes treatment for internet use disorder, gambling disorder treatment and treatment for non-substance use addiction disorder.
+Captain James A Lovell Fhcc provides methadone for pain management, suboxone prescription and relapse prevention from naltrexone.
+Some of the treatment approaches used by Captain James A Lovell Fhcc include motivational interviewing, 12 step rehabilitation and anger management.
+Captain James A Lovell Fhcc also specializes in detox services and offers inpatient heroin detox, residential benzodiazepines detox and inpatient alcohol detoxification.
+Captain James A Lovell Fhcc provides residential long term heroin rehab, regular outpatient heroin treatment and short term inpatient heroin rehab.
+It also provides inpatient treatment for co-occurring mental health and heroin use, residential treatment for heroin use and transitional and sober living.
+Other addiction treatment offered includes treatment for gambling disorder, treatment for non-substance use addiction disorder and internet use disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.